thedynamiclinker/sudocode/sys/fs/Documentation/advanced/religion/for/beginners/for/intermediates/for/0day.md

 This code prints the numerical value of the Unicode character "א", the first letter in the Hebrew alphabet.

+Run it.

-Now while we know most of you don't pay attention and aren't that smart, the attentive reader, upon running this code, may demand an answer to the entirely reasonable question:
+Now, while we know most of you don't pay attention and aren't that smart, the attentive reader, upon running this code, may demand an answer to the entirely reasonable question:

 1. [Who's](https://www.unicode.org/consortium/consort.html)
 2. [א](https://www.compart.com/en/unicode/U+2135)